feathersui/feathersui-starling/documentation/help/markdown/component-properties-methods.md

 ## isQuickHitAreaEnabled

 The `isQuickHitAreaEnabled` property is similar to `mouseChildren` from the classic display list.
 However, it takes things a step further and limits the component's hit area to a simple rectangle, which can greatly improve performance of touch hit tests.
-The rectangular hit area is automatically calculated based on the component's “actual” width and height dimensions (see below).
+The rectangular hit area is automatically calculated based on the component's "actual" width and height dimensions (see below).
 This is most useful in buttons, but any component where the children don't need to receive touch events can benefit from it.

 ## styleName and styleNameList